nslee333/dev-folder/task_app/project_notes.md

         - Two sections: Todo and completed tasks.
         - Daily.

-[Design][Bugs]:
+[Design]:
     1. Authentication?
        - Login with google?
-2. When a task is marked completed - it is deleted from the database?
-3. Use AXIOS for client-side http requests

 [Completed-Tasks]:

     1. Initialize a database for task app - collection for tasks.

     6.meta.1 Compare connection with mongoose vs mongoDBs methods.